MahBestBro/Where2Meat_UNIHACK2023/README.md

 1. Google Maps API
 2. Google Places API
-3. All other NodeJS basedd libraries can be found in the `package.json` file
+3. All other NodeJS based libraries can be found in the `package.json` file

+<a name="plans"></a>
-## Future Plans
+## Future Plans :bulb:

 1. Be able to drag the center location marker to find a better or more ideal spot
-2.
+2. Allow other users to enter their own location using a link instead of one user controlling it all